MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/windows-security-model.md

 Drivers communicating with each other and to user mode callers of different privilege levels can be considered to be crossing a trust boundary.
 A trust boundary is any code execution path  that crosses from a lower privileged process into a higher privileged process.

-The higher the disparity in the privilege levels, the more interesting the boundary is for attackers that want to perform a privilege escalation attack against the targeted driver or process.
+The higher the disparity in the privilege levels, the more interesting the boundary is for attackers that want to perform attacks such as a privilege escalation attack against the targeted driver or process.

 Part of the process of creating a threat model is to examine the security boundaries and look for unanticipated paths.
 For more information, see [Threat modeling for drivers](threat-modeling-for-drivers.md).

 Any data that crosses a trust boundary is untrusted and must be validated.

-This diagram  shows three kernel drivers, and two apps, one in an app container and one that runs with admin rights.
+This diagram  shows three kernel drivers, and two apps, one in an app container and one app that runs with admin rights.
 The red lines indicate example trust boundaries.

 ![driver attack surface showing three kernel drivers, and two apps, one in an app container](images/driver-security-attack-surface.png)

-As the app container can provide additional constraints, and is not running at admin level, path (1) is a lower risk path.
+As the app container can provide additional constraints, and is not running at admin level, path (1) is a higher risk path for an escalation attack since the trust boundary is between an app container ( a very low privilege process) and a kernel driver.

-Path (2) is a higher risk path, as the app is running with admin rights and is calling directly into the kernel driver.
+Path (2) is a lower risk path, as the app is running with admin rights and is calling directly into the kernel driver.
+Admin is already a fairly high privilege on the system so the attack surface from admin to kernel is less of an interesting target to attackers, but still a noteworthy trust boundary.

 Path (3) is an example of a code execution path that crosses multiple trust boundaries that could be missed if a threat model is not created.
 In this example, there is a trust boundary between driver 1 and driver 3, as driver 1 takes input from the user mode app and passes it directly to driver 3.

 All inputs coming into the driver from user mode is untrusted and should be validated.
-Inputs coming from other drivers may also be untrusted depending on whether the previous driver was just a simple pass-through.
+Inputs coming from other drivers may also be untrusted depending on whether the previous driver was just a simple pass-through (e.g. data was received by driver 1 from app 1 , driver 1 didn’t do any validation on the data and just passed it forward to driver 3).
 Be sure to identify all attack surfaces and trust boundaries and validate all data crossing them, by creating a complete threat model.

 ## Windows Security Model Recommendations